alex-harvey-z3q/ansible-bind/README.md

 # Ansible Role: Bind

-Installs and configures BIND9 in a simple one Master, one Slave configuration.
+Installs and configures BIND9 in a Master/Slave configuration.

 ## Requirements